Target Zero Initiative

 Target Zero Reward Program

 The City's Target Zero Reward Program strives to encourage children and teens under the age of 18 to be safer bicyclists and pedestrians.
 While out on patrol, Kenmore police officers will "cite" children and teens for displaying good traffic safety behavior such as wearing protective and reflective gear, signaling turns while riding a bike, using yellow crossing flags at crosswalks, and many other positive safety actions.
-These coupons are good for free small snacks courtesy of McDonalds and Kidd Valley in Kenmore.
+These coupons are good for free regular shakes courtesy of Kidd Valley in Kenmore.
 Be safe and get rewarded!